Colonial-Dev/fishtank/README.md

 ## Getting Started

 Box requires a definition for each container you'd like to create.
-Definitions can be in two different formats:
-- Standard Container/Dockerfiles - just add `#~ containerfile = true` to the text and you're good to go.
-- Shell scripts (POSIX or `fish`) that run in a special harness.
-This injects additional functions and wraps a few others to provide additional functionality not present in Containerfiles, like the ability to declare runtime arguments such as mounts.
+Definitions are shell scripts (POSIX or `fish`) that run in a special harness; this injects additional functions and wraps a few others to provide functionality not present in Containerfiles, like the ability to declare runtime arguments such as mounts.

 Either type must be stored with the file extension `.box` under one of: